 Understanding Face Shapes

-Learn how different face shapes are identified and how proportions influence hairstyles, glasses, and overall appearance.
+Learn how to identify different face shapes and how proportions influence hairstyles, glasses, and overall style.
+Accurate identification helps you make better fashion choices.

 How Face Shapes Are Identified